lazyf1sh/sandbox/README.md

 # Java sandbox

-This is my sandbox project to try out different Java language practices and scenarios
+This is my collection of small and focused tutorials to try out different Java language practices and scenarios.